MerginMaps/docs/src/server/install/ee/index.md

 # Download your Mergin Maps EE images
 <ServerType type="EE" />

-To get access your docker images, you need your contract and license from <MerginMapsEmail id="sales" desc="sales team" />.
+To get access to your docker images, you need your contract and licence from our <MerginMapsEmail id="sales" desc="sales team" />.
 If you do not have them, please contact our team.
-The repository is private and your team need to secure you the access to them before the steps will work.
+The repository is private and our team needs to secure you the access to them so you are able to follow these steps.

 [[toc]]